-With the mass COVID-19 vaccination drive being rolled out earlier this year, thousands of people have been receiving the jab every day, and international travel doesn’t seem too far down the road anymore.
+With the mass COVID-19 vaccination drive being rolled out earlier this year, thousands of people have been receiving the jab every day, and international travel is set to resume soon enough.
 Indian citizens and the rest of the world are hoping life will gradually limp back to normal.

-In the near future, travel may require digital documentation showing that passengers have been vaccinated or tested for the coronavirus, known as the COVID passport/vaccine passport.
+In many countries, travel requires digital documentation showing that passengers have been vaccinated or tested for the coronavirus, known as the COVID passport/vaccine passport.
+Will India follow suit?
 Here is everything you need to know about the COVID passport in India.

 What is a vaccine passport?